 The official approval date will be determined by the date the information is received and/or once staff/RevCom review is complete.

 4. Procedural Changes for Proposed Standards

 The IEEE SA Standards Board Bylaws and the IEEE SA Standards Board Operations Manual are regularly updated.
-RevCom evaluates each action by the Standards Committee against the IEEE SA Standards Board Bylaws and the IEEE SA Standards Board Operations Manual in effect at the time of the action.
+RevCom evaluates each action by the Standards Committee for compliance with the IEEE-SA Standards Board Bylaws and the IEEE-SA Standards Board Operations Manual in effect at the time of the action.